Whether you are an entry or professional sushi chef, you will definitely need a sushi knife to assist in the preparation of sushi.

 If you want a ling and satisfying product life, ensure that you ship this knife to Kyocera whenever you need to re-sharpen it.

-- The hot-isostatic pressed ceramic knives are made from Kyocera’s proprietary zirconia material produced in Japan for exceptional quality and beauty
+- These isostatic pressed ceramic knives are made from a proprietary material, which is zirconia and is specifically produced for its great quality and nice finish

 - A distinctive etched knife blade and Pakka wood handle design with 3 stainless steel rivets

-- Ultra-sharp, pure advanced ceramic blades will maintain their edge up to 15x longer than steel blades
+- These super-sharp knives can maintain their edge up to 15 times longer because of the ceramics than steel blades can

 How to take care of your sushi knife